adamdickmeiss/folio-vertx-login/README.md

 ```

-For each HTTP request that the module, must do use the `getToken`
+For each HTTP request that the module must do, use the `getToken`
-method.
+method with `WebClient`:

 ```java
     tokenClient.getToken(webClient.postAbs(okapiUrl + "/echo")